FriendsOfSymfony/FOSRestBundle/Resources/doc/index.rst

 The following bundles/applications use the FOSRestBundle and can be used as a
 guideline:

 - The `LiipHelloBundle`_ provides several examples for the RestBundle.
+(UNMAINTAINED)

 - There is also `a fork of the Symfony2 Standard Edition`_ that is configured to show the LiipHelloBundle examples.